DarkDBx/DiabloIV.Helper/README.md

 # DESCRIPTION
 - Diablo 4 pixel bot and toolkit.
 - Set up a combat rotation and let the assistant do the combat.
-95% accurate
+90% accurate
-- Set up a waypoint on the map and let the robot do the combat, pathing and looting.
-85% accurate
+- Set up a combat rotation and let the helltide-bot do the combat, pathing and looting.
+60% accurate
 - Use the macro recorder/player to get a waypoint file and let the robot do the combat, pathing and looting. ??% accurate